CGATOxford/CGATPipelines/CGATPipelines/pipeline_docs/pipeline_transcriptdiffexpression/pipeline/Simulation.rst

 Simulation Results
 ==================

-The transcripts expression is quantified here using a tool called Kallisto.
-Like all RNA-Seq quantification methods, Kallisto is expected to show poorer accuracy of quantification for transcripts which have little unique sequence.
-To identify and flag these transcripts, we perform a simulation here where we generate a known number of reads per transcript (a ground truth) and compare this to the estimated counts from Kallisto.
+The transcripts expression may be quantified here using one or more of Kallisto, Sailfish or Salmon.
+Like all RNA-Seq quantification methods, these tools are expected to show poorer accuracy of quantification for transcripts which have little unique sequence.
+To identify and flag these transcripts, we perform a simulation here where we generate a known number of reads per transcript (a ground truth) and compare this to the estimated counts.
 By repeating this multiple times (default x30) we can calculate the correlation between the ground truth and the estimated counts across the simulations.
 Samples with poor correlation are flagged in the results table as these could generate false positives in the differential testing analysis.
 In addition, we can compare the total estimated counts across all simulations to the total ground truth to identify transcripts where the counts are systematically under or over-estimated.
 These transcripts are also flagged.

 Ground Truth vs. Estimated Counts